 If you forget the hash, you can find it via git reflog.
 (Reference: Can I recover branch after the deletion in git?)

-You can prevent this by adding a pre-commit hook that checks if you're in master and stops you from doing this.
+You can prevent this by adding a pre-commit hook that checks if you're in main and stops you from doing this.
 Create a file named chromium/src/.git/hooks/pre-commit and add the below to it, then mark executable.
 (Blink developers: add in blink directory as well.)

 git cl issue 0